TheOddler/aplai/report/report.md

 ### ECLiPSe

 The first thing we noticed is that our alternate viewpoint is a lot slower than the first one.
 It was even that much slower that the 25x25 Sudoku wouldn't be solved within a reasonable amount of time.
-(As show in the results on figure \ref{sudoku_clp_chart2})
+(Results for this puzzle are therefore missing in figure \ref{sudoku_clp_chart2})

 ![Results of Sudoku ECLiPSE primary implementation\label{sudoku_clp_chart1}](images/sudoku_clp_chart1.png "Results of Sudoku ECLiPSE primary implementation")

 ![Results of Sudoku ECLiPSE alternate implementation\label{sudoku_clp_chart2}](images/sudoku_clp_chart2.png "Results of Sudoku ECLiPSE alternate implementation")

-Furthermore, we noticed that the channeling didn't help our primary viewpoint much to gain speed.
+Furthermore, we noticed that the channeling didn't help our primary viewpoint to gain speed.
 In fact, the primary viewpoint is faster than the channeling in all Sudokus except for Extra2.
 We believe that ECLiPSe can do sufficient propagation on the primary viewpoint, and that adding the channeling with extra constraint only makes ECLiPSe waste time on doing more unnecessary propagation.
 This leads to worse times for most puzzles, however Extra2 seems to gain a lot from this extra propagation.